drivendataorg/zamba/docs/docs/quickstart.md

 `zamba` will output a `.csv` file with rows labeled by each video filename and columns for each class (ie. species).
 The default prediction will store all class probabilities, so that cell (i,j) can be interpreted as *the probability that animal j is present in video i.*
 Predictions will be saved to `{model name}_{current timestamp}_preds.csv`.
 For example, running `zamba predict` on 9/15/2021 with the `time_distributed` model (the default) will save out predictions to `time_distributed_2021-09-15_preds.csv`.

-`zamba` will only generate predictions for the videos in the top level of the `vids_to_classify` directory (`zamba` does not currently extract videos from nested directories).

 Adding the argument `--output-class-names` will simplify the predictions to return only the *most likely* animal in each video: